 Elevating Problematic Trends/Systemic Issues

-The Ombuds can be a channel for PhD students and postdocs to raise concerns that may need to be addressed through systematic change.
-The Ombuds is able to confidentially aggregate suggestions, concerns, and input to identify and elevate to university leadership problematic trends or systemic issues relevant to PhD and postdoc programs or experiences across JHU.
+The Ombuds can be a channel for doctoral students, postdocs and others to raise concerns that may need to be addressed through systematic change.
+The Ombuds is able to confidentially aggregate suggestions, concerns, and input to identify and elevate to university leadership problematic trends or systemic issues relevant to doctoral and postdoctoral programs or the experiences of doctoral students and postdoctoral fellows at JHU more broadly.
 The Ombuds takes care to provide this type of upward feedback in a way that ensures the confidentiality of visitors to the office.